 I don't remember Sainsbury's having logos on their butter, but I did see the stamped logos elsewhere.
 There is a photo of the stamp below.

 There was only one type of butter during rationing and it was labelled National Butter.

-Tea was loose in a big tea chest and was weighed out into a paper bag for each customer.
-During rationing it was one type, no choice.
+Tea arrived in shops loose in what were called tea chests, and was weighed out into paper bags for each customer.
+During rationing there was only one type, no choice.

-Cheese was in a large round lump and was cut with a wire.
+Cheese was on the counters as a large round lump and was cut for customers with a cheese wire.
 As far as I am aware, only Cheddar was available.

-Sugar was weighed out into a paper bag labelled National Sugar.
+Sugar was sold in a paper bag labelled National Sugar, usually ready-weighed.

 Bacon slicers were on the counter to cut to order whatever thickness of bacon a customer wanted.
 They were large, heavy things.

 The cut bacon was wrapped in greaseproof paper and put into a paper bag.
 Again, the clever design of the scales showed the cost.

 Sainsbury's was popular in my childhood.
 During WW2 people had to register with just one shop and my mother chose Sainsbury's.
 She said that this was because she felt that the food was fresh.
 This was quite an accolade for Sainsbury's because the Co-op gave dividend, and I remember her shopping there for various unrationed goods.
 By comparison the shop was dingy.
 It was probably just as clean, but it didn't look it.